 When you add a case we recommend redoing the entire finger scan process again, to get the angle right.
+Delete the saved prints and redo both thumbs after you apply a case.
 Plus, we’re hearing registering the same finger twice substantially improves the results, too.
 And finally, whether you do or don’t use a screen protector, try this trick to increase screen sensitivity.

 How to Fix Galaxy Note 10 Accidental Screen Touch Problems